openshift/enhancements/enhancements/cloud-integration/ibm/service-endpoint-dynamic-override.md

 **cccmo** is an operator responsible for watching updates to the infrastructure object and perforning updates once any value(s) are set.

+1. A user edits the IBMCloudPlatform spec withthin the infrastructure object with a list endpoint overrides.
+At admission time, basic validation of the provided URLs is performed including verifying the URL is valid, follows the IBM URL path spec, and is directing traffic using https.
-1. The cccmo reconciliation loop observes that the IBMCloudPlatform spec within the infrastructure object has been set,
+2. The cccmo reconciliation loop observes that the IBMCloudPlatform spec within the infrastructure object has been set,
-2. The cccmo validates the endpoints and then updates the IBMCloudPlatformStatus and cloud config.
+3. The cccmo validates the host can be reached and then updates the IBMCloudPlatformStatus and cloud config.

 ### API Extensions

 * Extend `IBMCloudPlatformSpec` to contain service endpoint field that users may define as desired overrides.
+* Given changes to the spec, the CCCMO reconciliation loop will read in the infrastructure spec, pick up the changes, and write forward the defined endpoint overrides to the `IBMCloudPlatformStatus` and cloud config.
+These changes are consumed by downstream resources such as the ingress operator for updating their behavior when making calls to IBM services.

 ```
 type IBMCloudPlatformSpec struct {